Jennifer Lopez Stars in Thrilling Netflix Adaptation of 'The Last Mrs. Parrish' | Entertainment

 Jennifer Lopez Stars in Thrilling Netflix Adaptation of 'The Last Mrs. Parrish'

-Jennifer Lopez is set to headline Netflix's adaptation of 'The Last Mrs. Parrish,' directed by Robert Zemeckis.
-The psychological thriller involves a con artist's schemes targeting an affluent couple.
-Lopez also produces alongside Liza Chasin and Benny Medina, with a screenplay by Andrea Berloff and John Gatins.
+Jennifer Lopez will lead in Netflix's adaptation of 'The Last Mrs. Parrish', a psychological thriller by Liv Constantine.
+Directed by Robert Zemeckis, the film follows a con artist targeting a wealthy couple.
+The screenplay is by Andrea Berloff and John Gatins, with various producers including Lopez herself.

 - Country: